Last updated: August 4, 2022

 An affordable alternative is to purchase a portable home sauna, either an infrared model or a steam variant.
 A good quality portable home sauna can give you the benefits of a real sauna for a fraction of the cost of installing a built-in home sauna.

 Finding the right sauna to meet your needs, budget, and space allowance can be tricky.
-That’s why we have reviewed five of the best portable infrared and steam saunas.
-Each of these home saunas is easy to use, set up, store, and comes with a variety of features.
+We have tested and reviewed five of the best portable infrared and steam saunas, based on ease of use, setup, storage, and additional features.

 Top 5 Portable Saunas: